 TOPEKA, Kan., Oct.
-11 .- J. L. Bristow has purchased the Ottawa Herald, a Democratic paper, and will at once change it into a Republican paper.
-Mr. Bristow will take enarge of the property next week.
-He will retain his position as Governor Morrill's private secretary, and have plenty of time to do the editorial writing for the Herald.
+11.-J. L. Bristow has purchased the Ottawa Herald, a Democratic paper, and will at once change it into a Republican paper.
+Mr. Bristow will take cnarge of the property next week.
+He will retain his position as Governor Morrill's prito do the editorial writing for the Herald.
 His brother, John H. Bristow, will do the local work.

-The Governor Will Walt and Sec.
+The Governor Will Wait and Sec.

 LITTLE ROCK, Ark., Oct.
 11.-Governor Clarke, when shown the Dallas telegram about the change of the Florida Athletic club to Hot Springs, said he had nothing to say at this time.
 He would wait and see if the change was made, and would then take such steps as the law authorized.

-Farmers Want Export Dutles.
+Farmers Want Export Duties.

-Sr. Louis, Mo., Oct.
-11 .- The Missouri state grange, in annual session at Warrensburg, has adopted resolutions demanding the protection of agricultural products by an export duty as a right to which farmers are entitled as long as protection is given to manufacturers.
+ST. Louis, Mo., Oct.
+11.-The Missouri state grange, in annual session at Warrensburg, has adopted resolutions demanding the protection of agricultural products by an export duty as a right to which farmers are entitled as long as protection is given to manufacturers.